Obmud2/aicore-data-collection/README.md

 ## Milestone 4: Cloud Storage

 Connections to AWS cloud storage are added to scalably store the data from the web scraper.
 Connections to the AWS webserver are handled using the AWS_handler class.
+Data is uploaded to RDS using batch processing.

 Technologies used:
 - AWS RDS (using sqlalchemy and psycopg2)
 - AWS S3 (using boto3)
-- Numpy, Pandas, SQL
+- Numpy, Pandas, SQL, SQLAlchemy, psycopg2, tqdm

-TODO:
-- Add test cases for AWS uploads
-- Add checking for duplicate data uploads and scraping